18 years later, America vows to ‘never forget’ 9/11

 “It’s interesting growing up in a generation that doesn’t really remember it.
 I feel a connection that no one I go to school with can really understand,” Campbell, a University of Michigan sophomore, said as he attended the ceremony.

 Like the families, the nation is still grappling with the aftermath of Sept.
 11. The effects are visible from airport security checkpoints to Afghanistan, where the post-9/11 U.S. invasion has become America’s longest war.
-The aim was to dislodge Afghanistan’s then-ruling Taliban militants for harboring al-Qaida leader and 9/11 mastermind Osama bin Laden.
+The aim was to dislodge Afghanistan’s then-ruling Taliban for harboring al-Qaida leader and Sept.
+11 mastermind Osama bin Laden.

 Earlier this week, Trump called off a secret meeting at Camp David with Taliban and Afghan government leaders and declared the peace talks “dead.”
 As the Sept.
 11 anniversary began in Afghanistan, a rocket exploded at the U.S. Embassy just after midnight, with no injuries reported.